-If you require advice or assistance dealing with your renting matter, the following government-run services may be able to help.
+If you need advice or assistance dealing with your renting matter, the following government-run services may be able to help.

 Service Alberta – Government of Alberta

 Service Alberta is the Government of Alberta ministry responsible for landlord and tenant matters.
-They have produced a resource for landlords and tenants called the RTA Handbook.
+They have resources for landlords and tenants, including the RTA Handbook.
 You can contact Service Alberta’s Consumer Contact Centre for the following matters:

 To reach the Consumer Contact Centre: